Woman holding hot cup of coffee, with heart shape foam as a natural drink to lower cholesterol

 Coffee: The Morning Ritual

-It’s important to note that drinking large amounts of coffee (more than 5 cups per day) may increase blood pressure in some individuals, which is a known risk factor for heart disease.
-Additionally, caffeine, being a stimulant, might cause a rapid or irregular heartbeat in certain people.
+Drinking large amounts of coffee (more than 5 cups per day) can increase blood pressure which increases our risk for heart disease.
+As well, caffeine is a stimulant, that could cause a rapid or irregular heartbeat.
 So, while coffee in moderation can be part of a heart-healthy diet, it’s wise to consume it thoughtfully.

 Cocoa: Because Chocolate